abayley/takusen/README.txt

 GHC-6.4 and Takusen
 -------------------
 It is possible to use Takusen with GHC-6.4.
-We have tested with Cabal-1.1.4, so you aren't required to upgrade to 1.1.6.1 (but it won't hurt, either).
+We have tested with Cabal-1.1.4, so you aren't required to upgrade to 1.1.6 (but it won't hurt, either).
+If you use Cabal-1.1.4, then you should use the Setup-114.hs script.
+If you use Cabal-1.1.6, then you should use the normal Setup.hs script.

 You will need to install Data.Time, which is quite a chore on Windows because of the dependencies.
 You will also need MSYS installed in order